 Never use the pump itself as an anchorage point for the piping.
-Permissible forces and moments must not be exceeded (see to section 4.7).
+Permissible forces must not be exceeded (see Section 4.7).
 Refer to your drawing for spool piece recommendation to ease maintenance.

 Danger of life when toxic or hot media are handled.